-The following graph sets forth the hypothetical back-tested performance of the Index based on the hypothetical back-tested weekly closing levels of the Index from January 4, 2013 through August 12, 2016, and the historical performance of the Index based on the weekly historical closing levels of the Index from August 19, 2016 through December 28, 2018.
+The following graph sets forth the hypothetical back-tested performance of the Index based on the hypothetical back-tested weekly closing levels of the Index from January 3, 2014 through August 12, 2016, and the historical performance of the Index based on the weekly historical closing levels of the Index from August 19, 2016 through December 27, 2019.
 The Index was established on August 16, 2016, as represented by the vertical line in the following graph.
 All data to the left of that vertical line reflect hypothetical back-tested performance of the Index.
 All data to the right of that vertical line reflect actual historical performance of the Index.
-The closing level of the Index on December 31, 2018 was 379.639.
-The U.S. equity markets were closed on January 1, 2019 in observance of the New Year's Day holiday.
-We obtained the closing levels above and below from the Bloomberg Professional® service ("Bloomberg"), without independent verification.
+The closing level of the Index on December 27, 2019 was 398.784.
+We obtained the closing levels above and below from the Bloomberg Professional[®] service ("Bloomberg"), without independent verification.

 The data for the hypothetical back-tested performance of the Index set forth in the following graph are purely theoretical and do not represent the actual historical performance of the Index.
-Hypothetical back-tested performance measures have inherent limitations.
-Alternative modelling techniques might produce significantly different results and may prove to be more appropriate.
-Past performance, and especially hypothetical back-tested performance, is not indicative of future results.
-This type of information has inherent limitations and you should carefully consider these limitations before placing reliance on such information.
 See "Selected Risk Considerations - Risks Relating to the Index - Hypothetical Back-Tested Data Relating to the Index Do Not Represent Actual Historical Data and Are Subject to Inherent Limitations" above.

-The hypothetical back-tested and historical closing levels of the Index should not be taken as an indication of future performance, and no assurance can be given as to the closing level of the Index on the Pricing Date, any Review Date or the Observation Date.
+The hypothetical back-tested and historical closing levels of the Index should not be taken as an indication of future performance, and no assurance can be given as to the closing level of the Index on the Pricing Date or the Observation Date.
 There can be no assurance that the performance of the Index will result in a payment at maturity in excess of your principal amount.